SkywardApps/popcorn/README.md

 # Popcorn

+## Jump straight in
+We have a [.net core middleware](docs/dotnet/DotNetDocumentation.md) that you can drop in to enable Popcorn on Web Apis.
+Feel free to grab it on [nuget](https://www.nuget.org/packages/Skyward.Api.Popcorn.DotNetCore).

 ## What is Popcorn?
 Popcorn is a communication protocol on top of a RESTful API that allows requesting clients to identify individual fields of resources to include when retrieving the resource or resource